mykle1/Hello-Lucy/README.md

 * Replace the MMM-voice.js and the node helper.js in the MMM-voice module folder.
 I've provided the enhanced files in this repo.

-* Install the modules listed above for immediate use with this "hack"
+* Install the modules listed above for immediate use with this enhancement

 * Replace respective module.js files with the module.js files in this repo

 * Download the cool, female animated face.gif (if you want it) from https://github.com/HackerHouseYT/AI-Smart-Mirror/blob/master/magic_mirror/aiclient/face.gif and place it in the modules/MMM-EasyPix/pix folder and change your config entry for MMM-EasyPix to use it.
+Pi users may want to use a static image to reduce any lag.

-## How to add any module for use with this "hack"
+## How to add any module for use with Hello-Lucy

 * Open the module.js file that you want to use.
 Example MMM-EARTH